CoderZeroOne/CodeSnippets/README.md

 CodeSnippets
 ============

-This is a collection useful code snippets.
+This is a collection of useful assembly code snippets.

 Each folder contains a code snippet.